Stop the Massachusetts Chainsaw Massacre

 October Mountain State Forest……Bonjour Quebec!
 2008

-the Black Bear.
-Brooks, beaver ponds, rich deciduous forest, flowering shrubs and wildflowers and fall foliage are plentiful.
+namesake, the Black Bear.
+Brooks, beaver ponds, rich deciduous forest, flowering shrubs and wildflowers and fall foliage

 Beartown State Forest, Beartown Mountain Rd, 2008